Eating Disorder Treatment

 In the kitchen, grocery store, restaurant and at the dinner table, we practice doing recovery to reinforce skills learned each day.

-Cooking classes, learning to make healthy selections at the grocery store, practicing eating in restaurants and ordering meals for delivery are all Recovery by Doing activities designed to help patients become comfortable participants in these important real-life situations.
+Cooking classes, learning to make a variety of selections at the grocery store, practicing eating in restaurants and ordering meals for delivery are all Recovery by Doing activities designed to help patients become comfortable participants in these important real-life situations.

 For adolescents, therapeutic meals with parents and clinicians help parents learn to support their teen and give the teen practice using skills to help make mealtime more enjoyable for everyone.